danielkwan-dev/danielkwan-dev/README.md

 Hey there, I'm Daniel - a Computer Engineering Undergraduate at uWaterloo.
 I grew up in Vancouver, BC and I've always been interested in anything technology related, whether it be in machine learning, cybersecurity, or fullstack develpoment!

-I've been coding for 6 years and I'm still just as excited by building projects as I was on day one.
+I've been coding for over 6 years and I'm still just as excited by building projects as I was on day one.
 I am currently working on building machine learning models from scratch (linear regression, cnn, random forest, etc.)

 Feel free to reach out, I'm always open to meeting new people :)